 Should You Worry If Your Poop Has An Unusual Smell?

 Usually, there is no need to worry and panic about the unusual smell that accompanies green stools.
-But if you are worried that it could affect your baby’s health, talk to your doctor about it.

 When Should You Talk To A Doctor?

-You can ignore the change in poop color as long as it is not frequent and accompanied by other severe symptoms.
+You may ignore the change in poop color as long as it is not frequent and accompanied by other severe symptoms.
 But seek medical help if you experience the following symptoms while passing green poop.

 - Diarrhea or watery stools